One of the drawbacks of using templates is that they are generic and stand in contrast to a

 Step 1: Personalize using the <?f_name> placeholder

-Now when you execute your follow up:
+Now when you execute you are follow up:

 - We will first find the Email address in the free and offline business card scanner.